Israel strikes Gaza militant sites, Palestinians fire rockets

-There were no reports of serious casualties on either side of the border in the exchange of fire which followed a familiar pattern of retaliatory attacks by the Israeli military and Gaza's armed groups.
+The exchange of fire followed a familiar pattern of retaliatory attacks by the Israeli military and Palestinian armed groups across the Gaza-Israel border, which has seen an escalation of violence over the past few months.

+A Palestinian official who spoke to Reuters on condition of anonymity said Egypt and other international players were holding contacts with Israel and Gaza to restore calm.
+There was no immediate comment from officials in Cairo.

 The powerful blasts shook Gaza homes and black plumes of smoke were seen rising from the sites of the explosions.